-

 United Kingdom Renewable in % Electricity Production

 In 2023, the government committed to fully decarbonise the power system by 2035.
-This commitment includes the development of up to 50 GW of offshore wind by 2030 (5 GW of which is floating offshore wind).
-Previously, the National Infrastructure Commission (NIC, 2020) updated its target for deployment of renewables, from 50% to 65% of the power mix by 2030 (48% in 2023).
+This commitment includes the development of up to 50 GW of offshore wind by 2030 (5 GW of which is floating offshore wind) (16 GW end of 2024).
+Previously, the National Infrastructure Commission (NIC, 2020) updated its target for deployment of renewables, from 50% to 65% of the power mix by 2030 (52% in 2024).

 Interactive Chart United Kingdom Share of Renewables in Electricity Production (incl hydro)